hlarsen/godot-synty-tools/README.md

 - `Base Locomotion`: Create animations and animation libraries properly mapped to Godot's SkeletonHumanoid3D
 - `Sci-Fi City`: Split characters into individuals, fix materials, import as cleaned up scenes
+- `Synty Generic`: You can run this against any pack and hopefully get back most models ready to go.
+No guarantees!

 See `doc/synty_pack_details.md` for more details and notes.